christina-ml/christinas-pern-cta-store-app/README.md

 - New & Edit forms: For Ratings, which must be between 1-5, set min and max values the user can enter as numbers.
 This is specifed in the `schema.sql` file in backend db.
 - Dropdown menu options for product descriptions of New & Edit forms.
 In case the user needs some help writing their product description, these pre-written options are available.
 Selected option shows up in textarea, which can be edited by the user and then submitted into the completed form.

+- Shopping Cart: When a button is clicked, that item is added to the cart.
+  - If there are no items in the cart, there is a message saying "Empty Cart".

 # PERN Final Project Template